Exploring Culture Care

 Earlier, in March 2016, scholars and artists from around the world convened at Fuller for an inaugural summit on Culture Care, reflecting together on what it means to care for culture in its many dimensions.
 Sponsored by the Brehm Center and led by Edwin Willmington, director of the Fred Bock Institute of Music and Fuller’s composer-in-residence, and Mako Fujimura, the summit created much-needed space for practicing artists and theologians to come together and look more deeply at Culture Care in philosophy and practice.

-Audio and video recordings of these conversations are coming soon: check back here, or fill out the form if you'd like to be notified when they are available.
-You can also follow us on Facebook or Twitter to find out about these offerings as soon as they're available.
+Audio and video recordings of these conversations are available on FULLER studio.
+You can also follow us on Facebook or Twitter to find out about these offerings and more.